 Several antiarrhythmic drugs can be used to convert AF into sinus rhythm.
-Flecainide, sotalol and amiodarone and vernakalant can be used.
-If this procedure is selected, no anaesthesia or sedation is necessary.
-Depending on the drug chosen, the injection is usually given over a period of ten minutes to several hours.
+Flecainide, sotalol, amiodarone and ibutilide can be used.
+If this procedure is selected, no anesthesia or sedation is necessary.
+Depending on the drug chosen, the injection is usually given over a period of ten minutes to several hours

-During this time the ECG is monitored continuously and may be recorded from time to time.
-Usually the arrhythmia will terminate within minutes or at most one to two hours, sometimes longer, after the injection.
-The ECG is often monitored for some minutes to hours after the drug has been administered, to be sure that any abnormal rhythm which may emerge may be quickly detected and treated.
+During this time the EKG is monitored continuously and may be recorded from time to time.
+Usually, the arrhythmia will terminate within minutes or at most one to two hours after the injection.
+The EKG is often monitored for some minutes to hours after the drug has been administered, to be sure that any abnormal rhythm which may emerge may be quickly detected and treated.
 When the situation is stable the patient is allowed to go home.
 If the AF has not been converted to normal sinus rhythm, another treatment strategy will be discussed with the patient.